phone: (716) 839-8388

 - Design and implement culturally competent healthcare based on recognition of variants in health, including physiological variations, in a wide range of cultural, racial, ethnic, age and gender groups in a commitment to health of vulnerable populations.

 - Utilize knowledge to analyze the outcomes of nursing interventions, to initiate change, and to improve practice.

 - Disseminate results of scholarly work though a variety of methods

 - Design and independently implement strategies to assess complex situations from multiple perspectives and plan realistic and innovative interventions.

 - Utilize knowledge of healthcare informatics to accurately interpret healthcare information, to make complex healthcare decisions, and to develop more proficient information systems.

-- Exert leadership within the profession and within the healthcare system to advocate for change.
+- Exert leadership within the profession to promote ethical and critical decision-making and within the healthcare system to advocate for change.

 - Contribute to professional nursing through evidence-based advanced nursing practice, professional engagement,and service to the profession and the community.

 Admission requirements applicable to the DNP program